cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 The author really wanted to write a *"Top 10"* title, but started running out of straws in the jar to grasp for.

 Javscript's latest sin is apparently that *"it's not Lisp"*.

+## #10: "The main draw of JavaScript is actually in frameworks like Node.js and AngularJS.
+If not for them, why would you use JavaScript???
+Prior to 2009, when Node.js was released, people generally avoided using JavaScript; its use was limited to some jQuery and webpage enhancements."

+This is a misunderstanding of the historical events leading to Javascript's growth.

+People didn't start using Javascript all of a sudden the very moment that Node.js was released.

+The reason that people didn't use Javascript so much *(and why Javascript's spec floundered in the period between 1999 and 2009)* is that Flash, Java applets, and various ActiveX extensions were popular.

+In the 10 years between 1999 and 2009, we'd seen a glimmer of three different browsers controlling the market; First, IE, then Firefox, then Chrome.

+In a world of instability, Flash was the cross-platform tool of choice.
+As long as a browser had a Flash extension, you could write something that would be consistent across all browsers.

+Toward the end of that 10-year stretch, Apple released the iPhone with no support for Flash.
+Later, Steve Jobs would write his [Thoughts on Flash](https://www.apple.com/hotnews/thoughts-on-flash/).
+Around this time, HTML5 started granting Javascript some magical features previously available only to applets, and people were predicting that most web browsing would occur on smartphones.
+With one of the most popular smartphones not supporting Flash *(or other browser plugins)*, what language remained? **Javascript**.

+Java applets died out around 2014 or so, as [public perception and national agencies considered applets to be a security risk](https://krebsonsecurity.com/2016/02/good-riddance-to-oracles-java-plugin/), further cementing Javascript's position as *"the client-side language of the web"*.
+Node actually hadn't started becoming popular until around this time, when its features, ecosystem, and community reached a critical mass.